swfiua/gotu/docs/glasgow.rst

     If you align the two plots, we see general agreement, the question is what we see in the blue a reflection of the red about Sgr A*?

+    The images are created by dividing the distance and tangential velocity into a grid and counting how many observations are in each grid square.

+    To create an image, we need values in the range 0 - 1, so some sort of nomralisation is needed.
+In these image, each column is divided by the sum of the values in that column.
+The columns correspond to distances.

+    So for each distance, we see the proportion of stars with each velocity.

 One of Rourke's boldest predictions, that Sagittarius A* is not large enough to drive a galaxy the size of the Milky Way, arguing that a mass of 1-100e9 solar masses would be required.